KenKundert/inform/doc/user.rst

 culprit = *None*:
    A string that is added to the beginning of the message that identifies the culprit (the object for which the problem being reported was found).
-May also number or a tuple that contains strings and numbers.
+May also be a number or a tuple that contains strings and numbers.
 If *culprit* is a tuple, the members are converted to strings and joined with *culprit_sep* (default is ', ').

 codicil = *None*:
    A string or a collection of strings that contain messages that are printed